 I’d been wanting to make a doll like the White Witch since the early 90s in St. Paul.
 When I lived there I saw a teacup fairy by Stephanie Blythe and Susan Snodgrass at fancy shop in Summit Hill.

 The delicacy, the precision, the tiny, tiny crystals- there was something about it that moved me deeply.

 I had no idea you could get such tiny materials.
 The thought of handling such tiny things was exhilarating to me.
 I imagined I could make tiny dolls of characters I loved.
 I could make a tiny world.

-I was still waiting to start my dollhouse then, still holding a space for that project open in my future.
+I was still waiting to start my dollhouse back then, still holding a space for that project open in my future.